benschem/my-projects-dashboard/README.md

 ## Features

 - Lists all repositories from a GitHub user account
-- Displays:
+- Display, sort and filter your projects by:
   - Repo name, description, URL
   - Languages used
-  - Creation and last updated dates
+  - Creation and last pushed dates
+  - Priority
-  - Active branches
+  - Status
-  - README and TODO files (if present)
+  - Your motivation to work on it
+  - Type of project
-- Uses cached JSON to avoid hitting the API too often
+- Uses JSON for data storage
 - Basic auth for private use only

 ## Architecture